renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 Ceylon is a direct [descendant of Java](http://ceylon-lang.org/documentation/1.0/faq/#what_is_ceylon), which is a language that has been battle-tested in all sorts of conditions (in small and very large applications) and despite its shortcomings, proven to be a great tool for developing almost any sort of application.
-Ceylon improves on Java's foundations but also takes lessons from many other languages, packaging everything into a highly concise unit which really makes programming a pleasurable experience.
+Ceylon improves on Java's foundations by keeping what's good, removing what's not so good, and adding some nice new concepts and lessons learned from many other languages, packaging everything into a highly concise unit which really makes programming a pleasurable experience.

-Amongst the [many goals](http://ceylon-lang.org/blog/2012/01/10/goals/) of Ceylon, to achieve high readability and predictability are the top ones.
-These are extremely important in programming.
+Amongst the [many goals](http://ceylon-lang.org/blog/2012/01/10/goals/) of Ceylon, to achieve high readability and predictability are clearly the top ones.
+These are extremely important things in programming.
 When you read some code, you should be able to immediately know what it is trying to achieve, even if you are not familiar with all the details of the software.
+With Ceylon, that can be closer to reality than with just about any other language (but programmer's diligence still accounts for most of the quality of the software, in Ceylon and in any other language).

 Ceylon was designed from scratch to work in at least 2 different platforms: